gnomii/EZTempRH/README.md

 1. Initial setup on the Raspberry

     By default, the Raspberry Pi uses the serial port for the shell.
-We need to disable the serial console to use the EzTemp.
+We need to disable the serial console to use the EzTemp board.

     * __Method 1__: raspi-config script